Head to:

 What's happening in Gaza

 The suffering being inflicted on children in Gaza and Lebanon is unfathomable.
-In 15 months of conflict, 17,000 children have been killed in Gaza.
+In 16 months of conflict, over 17,000 children have been killed in Gaza.
 Many more perished from hunger and disease.

 Behind these appalling stats are the stories of individual children.
 They are buried under the rubble, cut off from their families, alone and afraid.
 The survivors face constant hunger and horrific violence.
 Many are stricken by terror and grief.